betrok/ttyhstore/README.md

 ### Usage

-Firs of all you need set **TTYH_STORE** env variable.
+First of all you need set **TTYH_STORE** env variable.
 It's define where will located storage root.
 You may also use *--root* option, but it's less comfortable.

 #### Minimal example
 Clone passed versions from official repository to default prefix: